the4thdoctor/pg_chameleon/README.rst

 Inside the directory there are two subdirectories.

-* configuration is where the configuration files live.
-Use config-example.yaml as template for the other configuration files.
-Please note the logs and pid directories with relative path will no longer work.
-The you should either use an absolute path or provide the home alias.
-Again, check the config-example.yaml for an example.
+* configuration is where the configuration files are stored.
 * pid is where the replica pid file is created. it can be changed in the configuration file
 * logs is where the replica logs are saved if log_dest is file.
 It can be changed in the configuration file

-**do not use config-example.yaml** directly.
-The tool skips this filename as the file gets overwritten when pg_chameleon is upgraded.
+You should  use config-example.yaml as template for the other configuration files.
 Check the `configuration file reference <http://www.pgchameleon.org/documents_v2/configuration_file.html>`_   for an overview.

-Usage
-**********************